 Investments to boost human capital are necessary to ensure the availability of a rightly skilled workforce for businesses.
 This, in turn, will catalyze the adoption of technology as well as enhance productivity.
 An easily accessible, appropriate, and affordable training opportunity should be made available to the present and upcoming workforce to boost employability.

 Ideally, the private sector should take charge of skill modification and skill upgrade by offering requisite training along with proper mentoring and counseling sessions to the workforce.
 Here, the use of technologically innovative platforms for skill development and training will not only act as an excellent illustration of finding a solution to the problem but can also be regarded as a better alternative to conventional educational systems.

 Developing an All-Round Policy Space to Create Jobs that is In Line with Job Seekers’ Interest

-While most companies believe that adoption of new technologies is likely to bring positive outcomes in the next 5 years, around 65% of the participating organizations accept that they are experiencing difficulty in adopting such technologies; mainly, due to lack of aptly skilled workforce and funds to invest on training them.
+While most companies believe that the adoption of new technologies is likely to bring positive outcomes in the next 5 years, around 65% of the participating organizations accept that they are experiencing difficulty in adopting such technologies; mainly, due to a lack of aptly skilled workforce and funds to invest on training them.

 Also, entitlements and social protections, offered by employers, need to be reconsidered as per the new technology-oriented workforce.
 Novel protections along with provisions to directly link offerings and entitlements to employees instead of employers.

-As one of world’s largest emerging economies, India has immense potential to overcome technological disturbances and cope with changing business environment due to the need to incorporate exponential technologies across various industries and train the workforce accordingly.
+As one of the world’s largest emerging economies, India has immense potential to overcome technological disturbances and cope with changing business environment due to the need to incorporate exponential technologies across various industries and train the workforce accordingly.

-For this, public and private sectors together with the society will need to follow a collaborative approach to understand the possible impact of technological disturbances.
-Such an approach will additionally help overcome challenges posed by technological innovations through adjustments in policies, professional training methods and business operations on the whole.
+For this, the public and private sectors together with the society will need to follow a collaborative approach to understand the possible impact of technological disturbances.
+Such an approach will additionally help overcome challenges posed by technological innovations through adjustments in policies, professional training methods, and business operations on the whole.